pfalcon/ppxml2db/README.md

 by 3rd-party tools, or anything like.

-This project tries to ~~solve~~ address this problem, by providing Python scripts to parse this, effectively proprietary, XML format and storing data into an SQLite database, and performing reverse operation - exporting data from such an SQLite database back to the XML format, while achieving as perfect round-trip as possible (meaning that if you import data and immediately export, you will get almost no differences comparing to the
+This project tries to ~~solve~~ address this problem, by providing Python scripts to parse this, effectively proprietary, XML format, store the data into an SQLite database, and perform a reverse operation - export data from such an SQLite database back to the XML format, while achieving as perfect round-trip as possible (meaning that if you import data and immediately export, you will get almost no differences comparing to the